lizkca/thebook/docs/chap1.en.md

-# 第一章 About the book
+# Chap1 About the book

 I'd like write a book about [Python click](https://click.palletsprojects.com/en/8.0.x/).
 I can't find much about this topic in the Internet.What i can find was just a couple of writing, and a book, besides the doc from that project.